Buy-To-Let Repayment Mortgages Explained

 Author: Pete Mugleston

 Getting the right mortgage is a key part of your property investment strategy.
-In this article, we’ll look at buy-to-let repayment mortgages and how they compare with interest-only.
+This article’ll look at buy-to-let repayment mortgages and how they compare with interest-only.

 What is a buy-to-let capital repayment mortgage?

 A repayment mortgage allows you to borrow money to buy a property and pay back that sum, plus interest, over many years.
 You’ll make monthly payments that are part interest and part capital repayment.
-At the end of the mortgage term, you’ll own the property in full.
+You’ll own the property in full at the end of the mortgage term.

 Differences between capital repayment and interest-only mortgages